bingson/WinGolems/Readme.md

 ### II. &nbsp; Keyboard Shortcuts <a name="ks"></a>

+Below is a 30 Sept 2021 snap shot of WinGolems keyboard shortcuts and command box features.
+Once WinGolems is installed, enter `gl` in a command box (`lwin` + `space`) to generate an updated version.

-Under WinGolems, the `win` key functions as a modifier key and will not bring up the start menu when pressed alone.
-The start menu can be accessed with `ctrl + esc`, `win + left click`, or `ctrl + win + enter`
+Note, under WinGolems, the `win` key functions as a modifier key and will not bring up the start menu when pressed alone.
+The start menu can be accessed with `ctrl + esc`, `win + left click`, or `ctrl + win + enter`.

-`win + esc` will toggle all other hotkeys off and on
+- To toggle all hotkeys off and on: `esc + delete` (only hotkey active in off mode).